Fu Zhongwen

 As the Association grew in Shanghai, classes often included more than eighty students.
 Fu Zhongwen continued to supervise the group, while delegating responsibility to select disciples and assistants, such as Xie Bingcan.

-In 1959, the PRC featured Fu Zhongwen’s t'ai chi sabre in its international sports publication.
-The PRC also published his book, entitled "Yang Family Tai Chi Chuan" in 1963.
+In 1959, the PRC featured Fu Zhongwen’s tai chi sabre in its international sports publication.
+The PRC also published his book, entitled Yang Family Tai Chi, in 1963.

-In 1972, the Tongji University in Shanghai carried out a scientific research on the therapeutic value of t'ai chi on patients with Fu Zhongwen and his son Fu Sheng Yuan as instructors.
+In 1972, the Tongji University in Shanghai carried out a scientific research on the therapeutic value of tai chi on patients with Fu Zhongwen and his son Fu Shengyuan as instructors.
 After 3 months, the results achieved with some medical conditions including heart diseases, spleen dysfunction, arthritis and insomnia.
-This propelled the Ministry of Sports to officially recognize the therapeutic value of T'ai chi.
+This propelled the Ministry of Sports to officially recognize the therapeutic value of tai chi.

-Fu Zhongwen was the type of man who was willing to teach t'ai chi to whoever wanted to learn for free; the only benefit to him was the knowledge that people were doing t'ai chi and gaining health from it.
-Fu Zhongwen is a true legacy in the t'ai chi world.
+Fu Zhongwen was the type of man who was willing to teach tai chi to whoever wanted to learn for free; the only benefit to him was the knowledge that people were doing tai chi and gaining health from it.
+Fu Zhongwen is a true legacy in the tai chi world.

-Fu Zhongwen had dedicated his life to practicing and teaching T'ai chi.
+Fu Zhongwen had dedicated his life to practicing and teaching tai chi.
 He was voted as one of the One Hundred Living Treasures of China and it was a great loss to the martial arts world and a greater loss to his family when he died in Shanghai on September 25, 1994 at age 92.

-Fu Shengyuan continues his father's quest in spreading Yang t'ai chi to the world.
+His son Fu Shengyuan (傅聲遠, 1931-2017) and grandson James Fu Qingquan (傅清泉) have continued his quest to spread Yang tai chi throughout the world.